 Our Accessibility for Manitobans Act policy is available upon request and at no cost to you.

-We do our best to make our trails accessible but due to the nature of our site they can be uneven, rough, or may have naturally occurring obstructions like tree roots, rocks, snow, and ice.
+We do our best to make our trails accessible but due to the nature of our site, they can be uneven, rough, or may have naturally occurring obstructions like tree roots, rocks, snow, and ice.
+The terrain of our trails includes paved paths between the Alloway Reception Centre and Richardson Interpretive Centre, woodchips, and packed limestone.
+Because of the environment of our trails and their proximity to our lakes, some sloping may occur as well as small potholes and uneven ground.

 During the snowy months, our main trails are plowed as soon as possible after each snowfall and the path between our main buildings is sanded.

-Both the Alloway Reception Centre and the Richardson Interpretive Centre are accessible for people using wheeled devices and have automatic door buttons.
-The interpretive centre also has an interior ramp to the dioramas.
+The Alloway Reception Centre, the Richardson Interpretive Centre, and the Paul Albrechtsen Visitor Centre are accessible for people using wheeled devices and have automatic door buttons.
+The interpretive centre has an interior ramp to the dioramas.
+The Co-Op Community Theatre has two entries, including one with an accessible push button and ramp.
+The Paul Albrechtsen Visitor Centre has two floors and an elevator to the second floor of the building.

 During the snowy months, building entrances are cleared of snow as soon as possible after each snowfall and icy spots are sanded.

-Wheelchairs are available to visitors on a first-come, first-served basis at no cost to use for the duration of your visit.
+Wheelchairs are available on a first-come, first-served basis at no cost to use for the duration of your visit.
+Availability can be confirmed by calling ahead.

-There are four accessible parking spaces designated in front of the Alloway Reception Centre.
+There are a number of accessible parking spaces designated in front of the Alloway Reception Centre and along the side of the bus loop in front of the Paul Albrechtsen Visitor Centre.

 We are committed to making our site accessible to the largest audience that we can.